kairos-io/kairos/docs/content/en/docs/Advanced/customizing.md

 RUN envsubst '${VERSION}' </etc/os-release
 ```

-After that you build your own image  with:
+After creating your Dockerfile, you can build your own image by running the following command:

 ```bash
 $ docker build -t docker.io/<yourorg>/myos:0.1 .